yuhao-nie/Cloud-dection-in-sky-images/README.md

 <a id="6">[6]</a>
 Nie, Y., Li, X., Paletta, Q., Aragon, M., Scott, A. and Brandt, A., 2024.
 Open-source sky image datasets for solar forecasting with deep learning: A comprehensive survey.
 Renewable and Sustainable Energy Reviews, 189, p.113977.

+<a id="7">[7]</a>
+Hasenbalg, M., Kuhn, P., Wilbert, S., Nouri, B. and Kazantzidis, A., 2020.
+Benchmarking of six cloud segmentation algorithms for ground-based all-sky imagers.
+Solar Energy, 201, pp.596-614.